 If you don’t mind to resume your app as they start afresh, you can make Windows to launch this applications automatically every time you start your computer.

-We used to have external software like twinsplay, cachemywork and smartclose which somewhat do the job for us back in Windows 7 era.
-As Windows advances, most of these software has stopped developing and updating, thus, they won’t work in Windows 10.
+We used to have external software such as twinsplay, cachemywork and smartclose which somewhat do the job for us back in Windows 7 era.
+As Windows advances, most of these software has stopped developing and updating, thus, they won’t work in Windows 10 or 11.

-For me, I would just Hibernate my PC whenever I want to switch it off.
-It doesn’t use power which means you can completely cut off the power source, similar to Shutdown.
-But, the resume process may take some time depending on how your hard disk perform.
-If you have an SSD drive, it would certainly help speeding up the wake process drastically.
+For me, I would just hibernate my computer whenever I want to switch it off.
+It doesn’t use power which means you can completely cut off the power source.
+It would be similar to Shutdown.
+However, the resume process may take some time depending on how fast your hard disk is.
+If you have a SSD or M.2 drive, it would certainly help speeding up the wake process drastically.